Noisy Beeping Networks: Simulation of message passing protocols over networks

 \begin{proof} We argue that Algorithm~\ref{alg:simcongest} satisfies the theorem's statement.

-Let us begin with analyzing the round complexity of Algorithm~\ref{alg:simcongest} on the input~$\pi$.
-The preprocessing step takes $O(c^2\log n)$ rounds, however it happens only once and does not affect the multiplicative blowup of the simulation.
+Let us begin by analyzing the round complexity of Algorithm~\ref{alg:simcongest} on an input~$\pi$.
+The preprocessing step takes $O(c^2\log n)$ rounds.
+Note that this part occurs only once and does not affect the multiplicative blowup of the simulation.
 The bit-version protocol, $\pi_1$, takes $|\pi_1|=B|\pi|$ rounds and communicates bits.
 Via Theorem~\ref{thm:RS}, we know that $\Pi$ takes $O(|\pi_1|)=O(B|\pi|)$ rounds and uses symbols of constant size.
 The repeat loop of Algorithm~\ref{alg:simcongest} occurs $|\Pi|$ times, where each iteration consists of $c$ transmissions of codewords from~$C$.
 Transmitting a single codeword from~$C$ takes $n_c=O(\Delta)$ rounds of the simulation.
 Putting it all together, the statement holds.

 We now move on to the correctness analysis.
-First, note that in this analysis, we identify colors with port numbers, i.e., a message sent to port $i$ in $\pi$ is sent to the (neighbour) node with color $i$ in the simulation.
-Note that the coloring need not be contiguous nor surjective, but we assume all nodes know their and their neighbours' colorsets (recall that a \emph{colorset} of a node $u$ is set of the colors of its neighbours $\neigh_u$).
+First, note that in this analysis, we identify colors with port numbers, i.e., a message sent to port $i$ in $\pi$ is sent to the (neighbor) node with color $i$ in the simulation.
+Note that the coloring need not be contiguous or surjective, but we assume all nodes know their and their neighbors' colorsets (recall that a \emph{colorset} of a node $u$ is set of the colors of its neighbors $\neigh_u$).
 The preprocessing step satisfies this assumption.
 The mapping between ports and colors may be arbitrary, but this has no effect on the correctness of~$\pi$, since port numbers are arbitrary to begin with.

-\begin{lemma} Every iteration of the simulation's repeat-loop simulates a single round of $\Pi$ with message-error probability $2^{-\Omega(\Delta)}$. \end{lemma} \begin{proof} The coding of Theorem~\ref{thm:RS} produces a fully-utilize protocol in which in each round, every party sends one message to each of its neighbours.
-Hence, a simulation of a single round of $\Pi$ requires delivering a single message from $u$ to $v$ for any pair of neighbours $(u,v)\in E$.
-Note that two messages are delivered on each edge---one in each direction.
+\begin{lemma} Every iteration of the simulation's repeat-loop simulates a single round of $\Pi$ with message-error probability $2^{-\Omega(\Delta)}$. \end{lemma} \begin{proof} The coding of Theorem~\ref{thm:RS} produces a fully-utilized protocol in which in each round, every party sends one message to each of its neighbors.
+Hence, a simulation of a single round of $\Pi$ requires delivering a single message from $u$ to $v$ for any pair of neighbors $(u,v)\in E$.
+Note that two messages are delivered on each edge: one in each direction.